 - Train and mentor students and emerging researchers in unique, applied environments and through a core focus on commercialization, clinical application and knowledge mobilization;

 - Foster strong networking and partnerships among academic, public, private, and community sector stakeholders; and

-- Create capacity for Canada to establish its position as a global leader in the development of technologies for healthy aging.
+- Position Canada to become a global leader in the development of technologies for healthy aging.

 Host Institution and Network Management Office

 AGE-WELL is hosted by the University Health Network (UHN), Canada’s largest research hospital.
 AGE-WELL’s Network Management Office, based at Toronto Rehab – UHN, facilitates the day-to-day functions and activities of the network.
 The Network Management Office is responsible for managing activities and programs to support networking, professional and student development, research opportunities, commercialization and knowledge mobilization.